ICE defends detention facility in Tacoma during first-of-its kind media tour

 Material distributed by ICE before the tour — including forms requiring reporters to stick to strict rules, such as not interviewing detainees — noted that the detention center has never housed children.

 Still, controversy has long surrounded the detention center.
 Detainees have held a series of hunger strikes to protest what they say is inadequate food and $1-a-day wages for what GEO calls its “voluntary work program.”
-Some hunger strikers have said they were put into solitary confinement and beaten — the subject of an ongoing ACLU lawsuit against ICE and GEO.
+Some hunger strikers have said they were put into solitary confinement and in one case beaten — the subject of an ongoing ACLU lawsuit against ICE and GEO.
 One hunger-striker died by suicide late last year.

 The death of Mergensana Amar, who before taking his life told a lawyer he had been stripped of his clothes and kept in a cold cell with only a thin covering, prompted Gov. Jay Inslee and several Democratic members of Congress to raise concerns about health care and call for an investigation.